Karanbir31/Cpp-DSA/README.md

 9. recursion_permutations           -- to print all permutations of a string
 10. recursion_numberOfPaths         -- count number of paths to move from Point A to B
 11. recursion_tilingProblem         -- number of ways to tile (2*1) on board 2*n
+12. recursion_frndSinglePaired      -- NOW in which n frnds can remain single and paired up